clevelanda1/HackerNews/README.md

    * num_comments: The number of comments that wer made on the post
    * author: The username of the person who submitted the post
    * crated_at: The date and time at which the post was submitted

-## FAQs

-  Without further information being provided about the Hacker News website or how it functions in terms of how users interact with one another.
-Check out the [frequently asked questions](https://news.ycombinator.com/newsfaq.html) page for more details.

 ## Requirements